 A Red Mackerel Tabby with white male, who is a CFA champion, is looking for his furrever home.
 He is priced at $700 which includes all the vaccinations for the next three years, his neutering, microchipping, and a Florida State Health Certificate

-One male and one female about 4 years old.
-These two can go together or each one can go into a home by themselves.
-These two cats have been de clawed on the front paws.
-This would be especially good for people that have medical issues when getting accidently scratched by a cat.
+One male about 4 years old.
+This cat has been de clawed on the front paws.
+This would be especially good for people that have medical issues when getting accidentally scratched by a cat.

 There will be a range of prices from $250 to $700.
 All adults are sold as pets and will be altered before leaving.
 The price of the cat includes the altering, all vaccinations for the next three years, a feline Leukemia test, a fecal float test and a Florida State Health Certificate.
 All this plus a starter kit of their present brand of food and their favorite toys will accompany each Siberian upon their departure from the Kravchenko Pet Nursery!